-Family law attorneys at Greene Crow & Smith, P.A. are well aware that family law is a particularly sensitive area of legal representation.
+Family law attorneys at Greene Wilson Crow & Smith, P.A. are well aware that family law is a particularly sensitive area of legal representation.
 When law and family matters intersect, feelings run high and compromise is even more difficult than usual.
-If you are a North Carolina resident dealing with the dissolution of marriage, arrangements involving divorce, paternity or domestic violence, or are in need of a prenuptial or postnuptial agreement, contacting our competent, caring lawyers is a productive first move.
+If you are a North Carolina resident dealing with the dissolution of marriage, arrangements involving divorce, paternity, or domestic violence, or are in need of a prenuptial or postnuptial agreement, contacting our competent, caring lawyers is a productive first move.

 Common Family Law Cases in North Carolina

 Our team is adept at complex negotiation and litigation.
 We are also good listeners and want to understand the elements that make your case unique.
 We have the knowledge and experience to navigate the turbulent waters of separation and divorce, and we also realize the tremendous importance of protecting any children involved.